Since 2021, CFA Institute has implemented many changes for the CFA exams.

 However, the crucial change from paper-based exams is that the 10 Level 1 topics are now split across the two sessions:

-- The first session covers 4 topics: Ethics, Quant Methods, Economics, and Financial Reporting and Analysis.
+- The first session covers 4 topics: Ethics, Quant Methods, Economics, and Financial Statement Analysis.

-- The second session covers the remaining 6 topics: Corporate Finance, Equity, Fixed Income, Derivatives, Alternative Investments and Portfolio Management
+- The second session covers the remaining 6 topics: Corporate Issuers, Equity, Fixed Income, Derivatives, Alternative Investments and Portfolio Management.

 For more information, check out the latest:

-5) CFA Level 2 CBT exam format: 44 multiple-choice questions per session
+CFA Level 2 CBT exam format: 44 multiple-choice item set questions per session

-6) CFA Level 3 CBT exam format: Constructed-response (essay) session now has some multiple-choice questions (!)
+CFA Level 3 CBT exam format: Constructed-response (essay) questions are now in both sessions

-With the new one-off exam cycles introduced (see #4), there may be important repercussions to your CFA journey due to the “6 months rule” between exams: mainly that it is now possible to proceed faster through the CFA program assuming consecutive passes.
-And this only applies in 2021.
+With the new one-off exam cycles introduced (see previous point), there may be important repercussions to your CFA journey due to the “6 months rule” between exams: mainly that it is now possible to proceed faster through the CFA program in one year (!), assuming consecutive passes (Level 1 February, Level 2 August and Level 3 February).

 For more information on this, check out our CFA Journey Planner article for the full picture, to understand the timeline of what happens if you pass or fail at each level.

-In addition to CFA candidates only allowed to take a maximum of 2 exams a year (i.e. the ‘6 month rule’ mentioned in previous point #8), there is also now a maximum limit of 6 attempts per CFA level, according to the latest CFA Exam eligibility policy for computer-based exams.
+In addition to CFA candidates only allowed to take a maximum of 2 exams a year (i.e. the ‘6 month rule’ mentioned in previous point), there is also now a maximum limit of 6 attempts per CFA level.

 I suppose this really shouldn’t be an issue for most candidates, since if you were to attempt a CFA level 6 times, it may be a sign that the CFA Program isn’t really for you.